vimeo/psalm/docs/plugins.md

 ### Upgrading file-based plugin to composer-based version

-Create new plugin project using skeleton, then pass the class name of you file-based plugin to `registerHooksFromClass()` method of the `Psalm\PluginApi\RegistrationInterface` instance that was passed into your plugin entry point's `__invoke()` method.
-See the [conversion example](https://github.com/vimeo/psalm/examples/composer-based/echo-checker/).
+Create new plugin project using skeleton, then pass the class name of you file-based plugin to `registerHooksFromClass()` method of the `Psalm\Plugin\RegistrationInterface` instance that was passed into your plugin entry point's `__invoke()` method.
+See the [conversion example](https://github.com/vimeo/psalm/examples/plugins/composer-based/echo-checker/).

 ### Registering stub files

-Use `Psalm\PluginApi\RegistrationInterface::addStubFile()`.
+Use `Psalm\Plugin\RegistrationInterface::addStubFile()`.
 See the [sample plugin] (https://github.com/weirdan/psalm-doctrine-collections/).

 Stub files provide a way to override third-party type information when you cannot add Psalm's extended docblocks to the upstream source files directly.